 Do nothing when a crisis occurs and your reputation will surely suffer.
 But properly managed, a crisis can actually become an opportunity.
 The best way to manage a crisis is to avoid it in the first place.
 Draw on our extensive “battlefield experience” to get your organization crisisready with critical risk assessments and crisis planning.
 Our Customized Crisis Training program teaches executives and company spokespeople the skills necessary to the make the right decisions under fire.
 Your good reputation is too valuable to risk.

-Components of Crisis Training Program by Eric Mower + Associates: Our workshop teaches senior management how to manage perceptions of the situation by communicating properly during the initial hours of a crisis.
+Components of Crisis Training Program by Mower: Our workshop teaches senior management how to manage perceptions of the situation by communicating properly during the initial hours of a crisis.
 Specifically, we teach:

 During our half-day training, we focus exclusively on sessions that incorporate active levels of participant interaction.
 These sessions provide deep insight into trainees’ performance and their ultimate capabilities.
 Organizations benefit from learning the differing strengths and weaknesses of their potential spokespersons.